On this page:

 11. Is current or former employment eligible as an industry internship?

-Yes, when the employment met/meets eligibility requirements outlined in FAQ 1.
+Yes, when the employment meets the eligibility requirements outlined in FAQ 2.

-Employment that ended prior to a research student commencing their research doctorate is not an eligible industry internship.
+Employment that ended prior to a student commencing their research doctorate cannot be considered an eligible industry internship.

 12. Does an industry internship need to be undertaken on-site to be eligible?

-No. If a research doctorate student is engaging in R&D activities these activities can be performed on-site with the end-user, on-campus, and online.
+No. If a research doctorate student is engaging in R&D activities, these activities can be performed on-site with the end-user, on-campus, and/or online.

 13. Do industry internships need to be undertaken on a full-time basis?

-14. Can a research doctorate student undertake more than one instance of HDR end-user engagement during their degree?
+14. Can a research doctorate student undertake more than one instance of higher degree by research end-user engagement during their degree?

-Multiple instances of HDR end-user engagement can be undertaken by a research doctorate student over the course of their degree.
-However, each research doctorate student is only eligible for one RTP internship weighting per HDR completion.
+Multiple instances of higher degree by research (HDR) end-user engagement can be undertaken by a research doctorate student over the course of their degree.
+However, each research doctorate student is only eligible for one RTP industry internship weighting per HDR completion.

-The minimum 60 FTE days included in an industry internship must be completed with a single research end-user.
+The minimum 60 full-time equivalent (FTE) days and 3 calendar month duration included in an industry internship must be completed with a single research end-user.

 Yes.
 Research doctorate students can continue to attend and complete internships of any type, any length, and with any host.
-Where an internship host meets the definition of a research end-user, but the agreement date or length makes the internship ineligible for the RTP internship weighting, HEPs should still report this engagement through TCSI element 593 and element 798 when it becomes available.
+Where an internship host meets the definition of a research end-user, but the agreement date or length makes the internship ineligible for the RTP internship weighting, HEPs should still report this engagement through TCSI element 593 and element 798.

-Only those internships that meet the criteria set out in FAQ 1 will be eligible for the RTP internship weighting.
+Only those internships that meet the criteria set out in FAQ 2 will be eligible for the RTP industry internship weighting.

 Yes.
-Industry internships that meet the eligibility criteria set out in FAQ 1, reported for a research doctorate student completing their HDR from 2022, will be eligible for the RTP internship weighting.
+Industry internships that meet the eligibility criteria set out in FAQ 2, reported for a research doctorate student completing their higher degree by research (HDR) from 2022, will be eligible for the RTP industry internship weighting.
 This includes industry internships that research doctorate students have completed prior to 2022.

 18. How do I determine the first and last day of an internship?

-The first day of an industry internship is the first day a research doctorate student engages in R&D activities which count towards the FTE days of engagement with a research end-user.
+The first day of an industry internship is the first day a research doctorate student engages in R&D activities which count towards the full-time equivalent (FTE) days of engagement with a research end-user.
 The final day is the last day they engage in R&D activities which count towards the FTE days of engagement with the same research end-user.

-Days of engagement will be reported in TCSI under element 798.
+Days of engagement are to be reported in TCSI under element 798.

 19. How is ‘18 months from commencement’ calculated?

-18 months from commencement will be calculated in calendar months from the date reported for that research doctorate student under TCSI element 534 (‘Course of study commencement date’).
-For students who are enrolled part-time upon the commencement of their research doctorate, the 18 months will be calculated at the part-time equivalent of 36 months, also using calendar months from their ‘course of study commencement date’.
+18 months from commencement will be calculated in calendar months from the date reported for that research doctorate student under TCSI element 534.
+For students who are enrolled part-time upon the commencement of their research doctorate, an agreement must be made within 36 months of the date reported for that research doctorate student under element 534.

-20. How are 60 FTE days calculated?
+21. How are 60 full-time equivalent days calculated?
 What is the part-time equivalent?

-A FTE day can be calculated using the standard working day for the research end-user host’s industry.
-In the absence of an industry standard, Part 2-2 of the Fair Work Act 2009, known as the National Employment Standards, sets out a maximum full-time week as 38 hours, or a standard working day of 7.6 hours.
+A full-time equivalent (FTE) day can be calculated using the standard working day for the research end-user host’s industry.
+In the absence of an industry standard, Part 2-2 of the Fair Work Act 2009,known as the National Employment Standards, sets out a maximum full-time week as 38 hours, or a standard working day of 7.6 hours.

 FTE days of engagement will be reported in TCSI under element 798.